minoobeyzavi/Transpara/Druid-Interface.md

-## Working Instructions to Load Batch Data and Query
+## Working Instructions to Load Batch Data and Query on Linux

+Notes: The following specifically installs Druid 0.10.0 (the latest version as of April 2017), rather than using the latest version link in Druid's Quickstart.
+Please make sure to use Oracle JDK 8 and not OpenJDK 8.

 #### Install Druid